Nazek-Altayeb/Quiz/README.md

 * a simple and attractive UI design that is easy to use.
 * a ability to make my own choices regard the quiz topic , difficulty, ... etc.

-*As a user who already visited the site, i will be seeking for:*
+*As a user who already visited the site, i am expecting:*
 * a different challenging questions.
 * ability to see the highest score for different users at the same level.